Conversational AI: The Growing Potential of Chatbots and Intelligent Personal Assistants for Businesses

 Why Businesses Rush To Implement Chatbots and AI Assistants

-AI chatbots have already won over the younger consumers.
+AI chatbots have already won over younger consumers.
 Millennials, in particular, have a stronger affinity towards these “clever conversationalists”.
-Per , over half of them (55%) stated that their perception of business improved after an interaction with the company’s assistant.
-In particular, a brand that uses chatbots is viewed as more efficient (47%), innovative (40%) and helpful (36%) by consumers, according to another .
+Per a recent survey, over half of them (55%) stated that their perception of business improved after an interaction with the company’s assistant.
+In particular, a brand that uses chatbots is viewed as more efficient (47%), innovative (40%) and helpful (36%) by consumers, according to another survey conducted by PSFK.

 The most sought after benefits customers expect to receive by engaging with chatbots are as follows: